French and Italian

 ITALIAN 360-0 From the Avant-Garde to the Post-Modern (1 Unit) Major authors and movements animating the modern and contemporary literary scene.
 Content varies-for example, futurism, feminist Italian fiction, and intellectuals and politics from D'Annunzio to Pasolini, Calvino, Eco, and the postmodern.
 Literature Fine Arts Distro Area

-ITALIAN 370-0 Major Figures in Italian History and Culture (1 Unit) Investigation of the strategic roles played by Italian artists (da Vinci), scientists (Galileo), and political philosophers (Machiavelli, Vico) in forming the canon of modern thought.
+ITALIAN 370-0 Major Figures in Italian History and Culture (1 Unit) Investigation of the strategic roles played by Italian writers, artists, and theorists who have redifined canonical traditions and cultural forms, often from positions of marginality.

-ITALIAN 374-0 Love and Sexuality in the Early Modern Period (1 Unit) Analysis of how love and sexuality work as generalized symbolic media of communication in early modern Italian society and culture.
+ITALIAN 374-0 Love and Sexuality in the Medieval and Early Modern Period (1 Unit) Analysis of how love and sexuality work as generalized symbolic media of communication in medieval and early modern Italian society and culture.
 Literature Fine Arts Distro Area

-ITALIAN 377-0 Gender and Sexuality in Italian Culture (1 Unit) Interdisciplinary course on gender and visual practices in Italy (photography, film, television, and video).
-Literature Fine Arts Distro Area
+ITALIAN 377-0 Gender and Sexuality in Italian Culture (1 Unit) Interdisciplinary course on gender and audiovisual practices in Italy (photography, film, television, and video).
+Seminar.
+Global Perspectives on Power, Justice, and Equity Literature Fine Arts Distro Area Literature and Arts Foundational Discipline

 ITALIAN 398-0 Undergraduate Seminar (1 Unit) Advanced analysis and research of a topic in Italian culture.
 History of culture, literature, philosophy, the visual arts, film studies and theory of the image, gender and sexuality in contemporary Italy.